 If your creditor can't provide the relief you need or you want help managing your debt, there are other options:

 - Nonprofit credit counseling services.
+You can find nonprofit credit counseling services in your area on this page under "Government and Community Resources."
 A counseling service will contact your creditors for you and create a repayment plan that works with your budget.
 If you enroll in one of these plans, it won’t hurt your credit score.
 Make sure the service is a nonprofit that does not charge you for help.
 Some services that make you pay for help are scams that should be avoided.

 - Bankruptcy.
 If you are facing severe financial problems, you may want to discuss bankruptcy with a lawyer.
 Bankruptcy cannot discharge all types of debt, so it's important to discuss if it can help you with a lawyer.
 Learn more about whether bankruptcy might be right for you.